Can I stay at camp on the weekends when I am "off"?

 Is there a secure place to keep my passport and other valuables?

-Yes.
-Each staff member is issued their own 1-foot high by 1-foot wide by 1-foot deep locker with a combination lock to store any valuables that will fit.
+Each staff member is issued a 1-foot high by 1-foot wide by 1-foot deep locker with a combination lock to store any valuables that will fit.
+You will likely share this locker with one other staff member for the summer..

 Yes.
-The camp has a dedicated high-speed T1 line.
+The camp has a dedicated high-speed fiberoptic internet connection availabe in the staff lounge.
+There is also wi-fi throughout the front area of the camp.
+Many staff bring their own laptops while other staff use the camp-provided computers in the staff lounge.
 You can access the internet during your daily personal time (1.25 hours per day) and on the weekends.

 The first check is in mid-July.
 The second one is in mid-August.
-The last check is mailed to you near the end of August after camp is over.
-If you prefer cash, you can convert your paycheck to cash at our local bank in town at no charge.
+The last check is mailed to you near the end of August after camp is over although sometimes we are able to give you the check on your last day at camp.
+If you prefer cash, you can convert your paycheck to cash at our local bank in town.

 For Sunday check-in and Friday departure, the staff all wear name tags and Sandy Hill staff shirts which are provided by the camp.
 You need to bring khaki or tan shorts to wear on Sunday and Friday.
 Click here to see us in our "camper arrival uniform".
 This identifies us to the parents and campers.
 During the rest of the week, you can wear your own shirts, sweatshirts, shorts, or jeans.